arreid08/hangman/README.md

 ### Game Restart

 If you want to restart the game you can simply hit the restart button at the top at anytime.
+This will refresh the webpage to initiate a new game.

 ### Time Commitment: